 When considering business growth and expansion, the question “What is a DBA?” often arises.
-A DBA, or “Doing Business As,” plays a significant role in developing many small businesses, online sellers, and side hustles.
 This blog post will explore what a DBA entails and how it can benefit your business endeavors.

 We’ll begin by defining a DBA and exploring its advantages for various types of enterprises.
 Next, we’ll discuss the purpose behind obtaining a DBA registration – from legal protection to tax benefits to branding opportunities.
 Finally, we will examine alternatives to filing DBAs, such as Limited Liability Companies (LLCs), while comparing their pros and cons with a traditional DBA.